Why and how to opt out of the My Health Record / e-Health

 ...92% of GPs don't understand My Health Record privacy requirements, potentially leading to the risk of privacy and security breaches.

-Doctor's computer can easily be a zoo full of trojans, viruses, spyware and other malware, accessing and stealing patient's identities and health information, while the doctor would have no skills to detect and/or combat the problem.
+Doctor's computer can easily be a zoo full of trojans, viruses, spyware and other malware, accessing and stealing patient's identities and health information, while the doctor has no skills to detect and/or combat the problem.
 If however the doctor involves an IT professional to look after their computer, this means a stranger not bound by any medical ethics or privacy laws gets access to all your medical history.

 There is no widely-accessible, safe and secure means of online communication in Australia.

 Signing up for MyHR requires a MyGov account, and that, in turn, requires the user to have an email address.
 Australia does not have any free, accessible email services that are guaranteed to be fully hosted, maintained and supported within Australian by trusted personnel.
-Most Australian are resorting to using Gmail, Hotmail, Outlook or some other free email service that owned and operated by companies in USA or other foreign countries.
+Most Australian are resorting to using Gmail, Hotmail, Outlook or some other free email service that owned and operated by companies in USA or other countries.
 With the ubiquitous mass surveillance, this means that highly personal communications are processed, stored and spied upon by overseas agencies.
 It also means that those overseas agencies can access MyHR data and all other information in MyGov accounts registered with those email addresses.